tzvaita/tenny_resume_bot/README.md

 + About the project.
 + Contact.

-## Instructions
+## Installation

+1. Click the repository's clone or download button and copy the https link.
-1. Open a terminal.
+2. Open a terminal on your machine.
-2. Within the terminal, navigate to the game's directory
+2. Within the terminal, navigate to the directory or make one for the bot files.

     **In windows by using:**
     ```